 The course motivates learners through applied learning and assessment, which is on-going across two academic years.
 A portfolio of evidence is put together which demonstrates the pupil's development in the range of skills and techniques, personal qualities and attitudes essential for successful performance in working life in the Health and Social Care industry.
 These include awareness of the different communication methods used in sensitive settings (including the need for confidentiality), the rights and needs of individuals in the sector and ensuring a safe environment.
 Pupils will explore the role of the health or social care worker, their relationship with patients/service users and their responsibilities towards patients/service users and the wider health and social care sectors.
-Human development and the importance of healthy living will also be studied.
-As well as continuous assessment, part of the final award will be assessed by an externally marked controlled assessment style task.
+Human lifespan development and the importance of healthy living will also be studied.